lemrey/sdk-nrf/applications/nrf_desktop/README.rst

         The :ref:`nrf_desktop_config_channel_script` script and :ref:`nrf_desktop_dfu` are used to handle the envelope transfer over the configuration channel protocol.
         The ``smp_suit`` configuration uses the SUITFU (:file:`subsys/mgmt/suitfu`) for the SUIT envelope transfer.
         The :ref:`nrf_desktop_dfu_mcumgr_suit` is used to ensure a proper SUITFU configuration and to lower the Bluetooth LE connection latency, allowing quick data transfer over SMP.

+Sample mouse or keyboard (nrf54l15dk_nrf54l15_cpuapp\@soc1)
+      * The configuration uses the nRF54L15 Preview Development Kit.
+      * The build types allow to build the application as mouse or keyboard.
+      * Inputs are simulated based on the hardware button presses.
+        On the PDK v0.2.1, GPIOs assigned to **Button 3** and **Button 4** do not support interrupts.
+        Because of this, the application cannot use those buttons.
+      * Only Bluetooth LE transport is enabled.
+        Bluetooth LE is configured to use Nordic Semiconductor's SoftDevice Link Layer and LLPM.
+      * In debug configurations, logs are provided through the UART.
+        For detailed information on working with the nRF54L15 PDK, see the :ref:`ug_nrf54l15_gs` documentation.
+      * Configurations do not enable bootloader and do not support a firmware update.

 .. _porting_guide_adding_board: